 Place your right hand over your heart.
 Take a deep breath.
 Feel it beating, strong and true.
 Steady and alive.
 You are still here.
 You still have work to do.
 We need you.

 Remember that your grieving process won’t be the same as a family member’s, or your friends, or even your own spouse.
 You may find this idea of a Grief Sanctuary healing and soothing.
 Or, you might feel that it’s too painful and raw to face your grief so directly right now.
 Give yourself time to heal at your own pace – especially if you lost your husband or wife to a massive heart attack.
 Your psyche has taken an enormous punch in the gut, as it were.
 Go slow.
 You’ll never stop missing your loved one, but you won’t always feel this terrible.

 Understanding the nature of grieving

-The idea is to use the grief sanctuary daily – it’s a safe, insulated contained space that generates a sense of peace when you’re dealing with grief after the shock of a massive heart attack.
+Enter your Grief Sanctuary daily.
+It’s a safe, insulated contained space that generates a sense of peace when you’re dealing with grief after the shock of a massive heart attack.
 This space allows you to go deep enough into your grief so you can begin the healing process.

 “Find a contained space in your home or garden where you feel protected and safe,” writes Kennedy.
 “It is important that you will not be interrupted.
 Let it be a place that inspires, comforts, and nurtures you in your grief.
 The sanctuary is a refuge dedicated to your healing.”

-Enter your grief sanctuary daily
+Enter your Grief Sanctuary daily